The learning objectives of this module are:

 OUR SELF PUBLISHING SERVICES

-If you have a poetry collection you would like to self-publish, but are unsure about how, or don't have the time, contact us, as we offer a small range of affordable self-publishing services for writers and poets almost anywhere in the world wanting to publish their mental health collections on Amazon platforms worldwide, in hardback, paperback or Kindle.
-CLICK HERE for further details.
+If you have a poetry collection you would like to self-publish, but are unsure about how, or don't have the time, contact us, as we offer a range of affordable self-publishing services for writers and poets almost anywhere in the world wanting to publish their mental health collections n paperback or Kindle on Amazon platforms worldwide, CONTACT US for further details.